ginguan/ginguan/README.md

 From Jan 15th, a mini project is built for practicing everyday for practicing HTML, CSS, JavaScript https://github.com/ginguan/mini_project

-## FUN FACT ##
+### Life Story Sharing ###

-I am extremely unlucky and lucky to have a car crush and survive on Jan 1st, 2021, so if I reply late, I may probably dealing with my insurance company and claims...
+I was extremely unlucky and lucky to have a car crush and survive on Jan 1st, 2021, so if I reply late, I may probably dealing with my insurance company and claims...
 I am and I will continue living with positive attitude and hope everyone having a good day :yellow_heart:

 <img src="survive.jpg" width="30%" height="30%">